"I've loved the stars too fondly to be fearful of the night"

 Night Scape Photo Contest is cancelled but the workshop is still on.

 Once submissions close on September 10th, subscribers to our Dark-Sky Event News list and those who attend the Dark Sky Festival will be provided with a link to vote on winners in the seven different categories of the contest.

 "The nitrogen in our DNA, the calcium in our teeth, the iron in our blood, the carbon in our apple pies were made in the interiors of collapsing stars.
 We are made of starstuff."

 Places to Stay, Eat, and Visit

-The services feature below are not part of the event and the organizers take no responsibility for the services provided.
-These links are offered solely to make your festival planning easier.
-Where you stay can be half the adventure, so be open to new possibilities. .
-(Volunteers should sign up before reserving a plate to stay as there may be special options available.)
+The services feature below are not part of the event, and the organizers take no responsibility for the services provided.
+The light blue text links to the items listed below to make your trip planning easier.
+Where you stay can be half the adventure, so be open to new possibilities.
+(Note, volunteers should sign up before reserving a place to stay as special options are available.)

 Places to Stay

 Gilbert General Store - Camping & cabins

 There are a number of vacation rentals in the area that can be found on the internet.

 Gilbert General Store